Becoming A Governor

 - Search and Governance

-The Board meets five times each year, normally on a Monday afternoon, to which all Governors need to be able to attend, to fulfil the role.
+The Board meets five times each year, normally on a Monday afternoon, which all Governors need to be able to attend, to fulfil the role.
 There is also at least one training day each year for Governors, and additional training courses are also available.
-Each Governor is a member of at least one of the Committees, which usually meet in early evenings.
+Each Governor is a member of two Committees, which also usually meet on Monday afternoons, currently on line.
 Most of the Committees meet a minimum of three times a year, although they may meet more frequently, depending on the business to be discussed.

 In addition, governors can assist by being members of various ad hoc working groups with a specific remit, attending the annual grading panel, which forms part of the college’s annual self assessment process and carrying out mock university interviews with some of the students.
 The position of Governor is unpaid, but reasonable expenses may be claimed.